5 Stages of the Recurring Revenue Maturity Curve

 Exploring and Beginning Stages

-Companies early in their recurring revenue experience/lifecycle explores, begins, and starts to expand – like how new product introductions, geographic expansions, or other strategic growth initiatives evolve.
-They have a relatively simple business model and can manage their smaller scale and lower complexity quite efficiently with existing processes, people, and technology.
+Companies that are early in their recurring revenue experience/lifecycle will explore, begin, and start to expand, evolving in the same way as any new product introduction, geographic expansion, or other strategic growth initiative.
+They have a relatively simple business model and can manage their smaller scale and lower level of complexity quite efficiently with their existing processes, people, and technology.

-1. Exploring: Starts with an idea about launching a recurring revenue business or service line.
-Defining the offer, experimenting with discrete market segments, testing pricing/packaging, and solidifying the business case are taking place.
+- Exploring: Starts with an idea about launching a recurring revenue business or service line.
+Defining the offer, experimenting with discrete market segments, testing pricing/packaging, and solidifying the business case takes place.

-2. Beginning: Launch offering in earnest.
-Sales and marketing efforts are properly aligned (compensation, campaigns) to drive interest and adoption.
-Growth, sometimes rapidly, occurs.
+- Beginning: Offering is launched in earnest.
+Sales and marketing efforts are properly aligned (i.e., compensation, campaigns) to drive interest and adoption.
+Growth occurs, sometimes rapidly.
 Everyone high-fives.

 Expanding and Optimizing Stages

 But as the company or recurring revenue offering grows and gets more complex, the traditional approach to recurring revenue business becomes not only painful, but also costly—negatively impacting revenue opportunity.
-What has previously worked to drive business forward now is a hindrance.
+What had previously worked to drive business forward now is a hindrance.

-The change is so gradual that even the best companies are unaware they are treating symptoms of a fundamentally flawed design.
-They are managing people, process, and systems around the transactional sequence of marketing, sales, operations, and finance to sell a “widget” not a subscription service.
+The change is so gradual that even the best companies are unaware they are treating only the symptoms of a fundamentally flawed design.
+They are managing people, processes, and systems around the transactional sequence of marketing, sales, operations, and finance designed to sell a “widget” rather than a recurring revenue service.
 As symptoms become more pronounced, big projects have lackluster results, innovations are difficult to bring to market, and customer demands are unmet as the business grows.

-3. Expanding—the inflection point: This is where companies either have the right processes, systems, people, and experience in place and can continue to scale (see “With Continuous Customer™ Experience” curve in the above diagram).
-If they don’t, operational issues such as mushrooming sales operations and internal friction effecting customers appear.
-This actually creates a decline in business performance as seen above in the “Without Continuous Customer™ Experience.”
-Companies with a lot of acquisition activity tend to mask this decline because of top-line revenue growth and many moving pieces and parts.
-Regardless of cause (acquisition or organic growth), there’s this little insidious downhill slide in terms of organizational performance if the right things are not in place.
+- Expanding—the inflection point: This is where companies either have the right processes, systems, people, and experience in place and can continue to scale (see “With Continuous Customer™ Experience” curve in the above diagram) or, if they don’t, operational issues such as mushrooming sales operations and internal friction effecting customers appear.
+It’s these operational issues that can actually create a decline in business performance (“Without Continuous Customer™ Experience” curve).
+In companies with a lot of acquisition activity, the top-line revenue growth and many moving pieces and parts tend to mask this decline.
+Regardless of whether the decline is because of acquisition or organic growth, a little, insidious, downhill slide in organizational performance happens if the right people, processes, and technologies are not in place.

-4. Optimizing: Optimizing more of the wrong thing means a faster, steeper decline.
+- Optimizing: Optimizing more of the wrong thing means a faster, steeper decline.
 Product catalog proliferation (a.k.a.
-SKU sprawl), massive Excel spreadsheets, customer churn: all of these things lead to more band-aids of a fundamentally broken system.
-This becomes a deeper and deeper problem that gets difficult to reverse.
-Whereas optimizing under the Continuous Customer™ optic, business productivity and revenue continuous to grow at a healthy pace.
+SKU sprawl), massive Excel spreadsheets, and customer churn all symptomatic on a fundamentally broken system.
+The problem becomes deeper and deeper, and difficult to reverse.
+By optimizing under the Continuous Customer™ optic, business productivity and revenue continue to grow at a healthy pace.

 The ultimate trick?
-Be aware and catch the problem before it’s too late.
+Be aware of what’s happening and catch the problem before it’s too late.
 We can help.